VedantDesai11/celebrityScreenTime/README.md

 Finding how much time Stevel Carrell gets on screen in an episode of The Office.

-Training SVM on images of Steve Carrell taken from the internet.
-Images located in data/train/Steve Carrell/
+Training SVM on images of Steve Carrell and other celebrities taken from the internet.
+Images located in data/train/

 ![alt text] (https://github.com/VedantDesai11/celebrityScreenTime/data/train/Steve_Carrell/Steve_Carell.jpg)

+Import any episode of the office based on your choice and run the program.

+Output tells you how many minutes Steve Carrell spends on screen.